-I would bet that most of your group’s members know that the Table of Contents at the beginning of their Bibles is not Scripture, but I would also bet that most of your members have never considered why they believe their Bible’s Table of Contents is correct.
+I would bet that most of your group’s members know the Table of Contents at the beginning of their Bibles is not Scripture, but I would also bet that most of your members have never considered why they believe their Bible’s Table of Contents is correct.
 Is this not an important topic?
-If you believe that the words within the Bible are there as your sole religious authority, then should you not be prepared to make a reasonable defense to any one who calls you to account for the hope that is in you (1 Peter 3:15)?
+If you believe the words within the Bible are there as your sole religious authority, then should you not be prepared to make a reasonable defense to any one who calls you to account for the hope that is in you (1 Peter 3:15)?

 Your group’s argument is that the Bible’s contents—the New Testament specifically—are self-authenticating.
 As evidence for its claim, it presents several verses that have already been established as inspired by the Catholic Church; its argument begins with an already-established canon.
 Put differently, its starting point alone proves that “Bible-only” Christianity cannot establish the canon!
 It is no different than insisting a tiger must have stripes because tigers have stripes.
 Nonetheless, I will present each stripe Protestant apologists typically present, and then show how each verse does not support their theory of a self-authenticating canon.
 I will show you how such verses actually prove that the canon is not self-authenticating and that an extra-biblical source was (and is) needed to provide Christians with an accurate canon of Sacred Scripture.
 The verses are:

 - 2 Peter 3:15-16